The Victorian Housing Register (VHR) is now live.

 The Victorian Housing Register (the register) sees all new and existing public housing applications form part of the register.

-Department of Health and Human Service staff use the Victorian Housing Register to manage and allocate public housing properties to clients.
+Department of Families, Fairness and Housing staff use the Victorian Housing Register to manage and allocate public housing properties to clients.

 Referrals to community housing under the referral protocol will also be drawn from the Victorian Housing Register.